drwetter/testssl.sh/doc/testssl.1.md

 ## REQUIREMENTS

-Testssl.sh is out of the box pretty much portable: it runs under any Unix-like
+Testssl.sh is out of the box portable: it runs under any Unix-like
-stack: Linux, *BSD, MacOS X, WSL=Windows Subsystem for Linux,, Cygwin and MSYS2. `bash` (also version 3 is still supported) is a prerequisite as well as standard utilities like awk, sed, tr and head.
-This can be of BSD, System 5 or GNU flavor whereas grep from System V is not yet supported.
+stack: Linux, *BSD, MacOS X, WSL=Windows Subsystem for Linux, Cygwin and MSYS2.
+`bash` is a prerequisite, also version 3 is still supported.
+Standard utilities like awk, sed, tr and head are also needed.
+This can be of a BSD, System 5 or GNU flavor whereas grep from System V is not yet supported.

 Any OpenSSL or LibreSSL version is needed as a helper.
-Unless previous versions of testssl.sh almost every check is done via (TCP) sockets.
-Despite that some some statically linked OpenSSL binaries for major operating systems are supplied in `./bin/` .
+Unlike previous versions of testssl.sh almost every check is done via (TCP) sockets.
+In addition statically linked OpenSSL binaries for major operating systems are supplied in `./bin/`.

 ## GENERAL